 - Little wage progression for low educated & those in part-time work - employment is not enough to escape poverty or for self-sufficiency; - diverging profiles with education?
-US and UK evidence. - Increased female labour supply - not overcome family earnings inequality; - assortativeness and low earnings share - Tax credits well targeted to low earning families - offset means-testing at the extensive margin for parents; - but earnings progression and incidence? - Minimum wage has lifted hourly wages at the bottom - but not well-targeted to low earning families, due to secondary workers and falling male hours -> complementary to tax credits; - increasingly affecting workers vulnerable to automation?
+US and UK evidence; IRL? - Increased female labour supply - has not overcome family earnings inequality; - assortativeness and low earnings share. - In-work tax-credits/benefits well targeted to low earning families - offset means-testing at the extensive margin for parents; - but earnings progression and incidence? - Minimum wage has lifted hourly wages at the bottom - but not well-targeted to low earning families, due to secondary workers and falling male hours -> complementary to tax credits; - increasingly affecting workers vulnerable to automation?